Leading UV divergences of quantum corrections to K\"ahler superpotential in general $\mathcal{N}=1$ chiral model: Introduction

 The model under consideration has the following Lagrangian: \beq \mathcal{L}=\int d^2 \theta d^2 \bar{\theta} ~ K(\Bar{\Phi},\Phi)+ \int d^2 \theta ~ \lambda W(\Phi)+ \hc, \eeq where $\theta^\alpha, \bar{\theta}_{\dot{\alpha}}$ are Grassman variables, $K$ is an arbitrary function of superfields, $\lambda W(\Phi)$ is an arbitrary superfield interaction potential with $\lambda$ being a real coupling constant, $\Phi(z)$ and $\bar{\Phi}(z)$ are chiral and antichiral superfields depending on $\mathcal{N}=1$ superspace coordinates $z^M=(x^\mu, \theta^\alpha,\bar{\theta}_{\dot{\alpha}})$ with $x^\mu$ being usual Minkowski space coordinates.
-The general chiral-superfield model considered here is widely used to study possible phenomenological implications of superstring theory \cite{Green:1987sp}.
+The general chiral-superfield model considered here is widely used to study possible phenomenological implications of superstring theory \cite{Green:1987sp,Buchbinder:1999sk,Buchbinder:1999jw}.
 Notice that $K=\Phi \bar{\Phi}$ and $W(\Phi)=\Phi^3/3!$ correspond to the usual Wess-Zumino model, $W(\Phi)=0$ corresponds to the supersymmetric sigma model \cite{Buchbinder:1998twe}.
 Recall, the mass dimensions of (anti)chiral superfields $[\Phi]=[\bar{\Phi}]=1$, and for the Grassman variables the mass dimension reads $[d \bar{\theta}]=[d \theta]=[ \theta]=[ \bar\theta]=1/2$.

-It is known that the non-renormalization theorem strongly restricts the number of divergent structures \cite{Buchbinder:1998twe}.
+It is known that the non-renormalization theorem strongly restricts the number of divergent structures \cite{Buchbinder:1993ud,Buchbinder:1998twe}.
 In the model under consideration only two-point structures are UV divergent.
-Moreover, in the effective potential the divergences are generated only by corrections to the Kähler potential, since singular perturbative corrections to chiral potentials $W(\Phi)$ are forbidden because a quantum coorrection should be an integral over the full superspace \cite{Buchbinder:1999ui}.
+Moreover, in the effective potential the divergences are generated only by corrections to the Kähler potential\footnote{It should be noted that the effective potential in supersymmetric theories can consist of three parts: the Kähler effective potential (containing UV divergences), as well as the effective potential of auxiliary fields and the chiral potential (containing only finite contributions) The auxiliary field effective superpotential is the component of the effective superspace action that depends on spinor derivatives of the superfields and vanishes when those derivatives are set to zero \cite{Buchbinder:1994xq,Kuzenko:2014ypa}.
+The chiral effective potential is the finite part of the effective action that occurs exclusively in massless renormalizable theories (see details in Refs.\cite{Buchbinder:1993ud,Buchbinder:1994xq,Buchbinder:1998twe,Kuzenko:2014ypa}).}, since singular perturbative corrections to chiral potentials $W(\Phi)$ are forbidden because a quantum coorrection should be an integral over the full superspace \cite{Buchbinder:1993ud,Buchbinder:1994df,Buchbinder:1999ui}.
 To proceed, we obtain the Feynman rules and calculate first two-point UV-divergent graphs contributing to the Kähler effective potential.

 A more direct way to perturbatively calculate the effective potential is to sum all 1PI vacuum superdiagrams (diagrams with zero external momentum \footnote{The effective potential should be evaluated at the superfield conditions $\partial_\mu \Phi = \partial_\mu \bar{\Phi}=0$ \cite{Buchbinder:1998twe}, i.e. we should extract part of the effective action that does not depend on momenta}) obtained using the Feynman rules derived from the shifted action, as shown in Refs. \cite{Abbott:1981ke,Buchbinder:1999ui}.
 Let $\Gamma [\bar{\Phi},\Phi]$ be an effective action in the model \eqref{GenLagr}.
 Due to the shift $\Phi \rightarrow \Phi+\sqrt{\hbar}\phi$, where $\Phi$ represents the classical field, the effective action is given by